ioncakephper/markdown-cleaner-cli/README.md

 We welcome contributions of all kinds!
 Whether you're reporting bugs, requesting features, improving documentation, or submitting pull requests, please first read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 You'll find tips on opening issues, coding standards, running tests, making documentation changes, and more.

-For documentation edits, remember to run `npm run docs:toc` after updating README headers.
+- Use `npm run format` to ensure consistent code and documentation formatting.
+- Use `npm run docs:tree` to update the Project Structure tree in the README.
+- Use `npm run docs:toc` to update the Table of Contents in the README.
+- For convenience, simply run `npm run ready` to execute all three steps in sequence (updating the project tree, updating the table of contents, and formatting) before submitting your changes.

 ---